Hexlet/hexlet-friends/INSTALLATION.md

 You can use SQLite with Poetry by adding `DB_ENGINE=SQLite` to the .env file.
 By default, this value is not present.
 If PostgreSQL is installed, set values to the corresponding variables ***POSTGRES***.

-You should also set `DEBUG=True` in .env file because by defualt content is loaded under the https protocol instead of http, witch is not supported by development server.
+You should also set `DEBUG=True` in .env file because by default content is loaded under the https protocol instead of http, witch is not supported by development server.
 Using debug also provides you with debug toolbar.

 Admin login details:
 - login: admin